Applied masters degrees attract the United Arab Emirates’ police service

 Commitment to our new MSc Police Leadership, Strategy and Organisation

-The next chapter in this story is the launch of ain September 2015.
+The next chapter in this story is the launch of a cutting-edge new masters degree in Police Leadership, Strategy and Organisation in September 2015.

 The UAE’s Police Attaché has already committed to sending approximately 10 students for its first year: a ringing endorsement for our Institute and for the quality of our curriculums.